 Why Learn Korean Abroad

 The Korean peninsula has long played a relevant role on the world stage, so students interested in diplomacy and politics are well deserved by gaining knowledge of this language.
 The rising popularity of Korean culture through the music of K-Pop, K-dramas, and Asian fusion restaurants and food trucks that highlight traditional Korean dishes like bulgogi.
 Korea's wide-ranging influence means businesses and government organizations want employees who are familiar with the Korean language.
 You might even decide to stay and teach English in Korea after your course ends!

 Additionally, Korean is considered a critical language, which means fully-funded scholarships are available for students who study the language abroad.
 Although learning Korean is known to be challenging, the phonetic Korean writing system makes it easier to remember than the thousands of characters in Chinese and Japanese languages, making it a more accessible critical language to master.
-Set yourself -- and your resume -- apart by learning Korean abroad.
+Set yourself -- and your resume -- apart from the rest by learning Korean abroad.

 For some, planning international travel is stressful, while for others it's as much fun as the trip itself!
-No matter where you fit into this scale, hopefully these tips will make the planning process a smooth one.
+No matter where you fit into this scale, hopefully, these tips will make the planning process a smooth one.

-Popular Locations to Learn Korean
+Popular Locations to Learn Korean Overseas

 If your main goal is full immersion in the Korean language and way of life, South Korea is likely the best choice for learning Korean abroad.
 South Korea has the greatest variety of programs to choose from, and you're not likely to find Korean language/cultural immersion programs or advanced level instruction outside of South Korea.